ballerina-attic/open-api-based-service/README.md

 The Swagger to Ballerina Code Generator can take existing Swagger definition files and generate Ballerina services from them.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an RESTful web service using an OpenAPI / Swagger specification.
-The OpenAPI / Swagger specification of a pet store RESTful service throughout this guide.
-The pet store swagger specification have RESTful POST,PUT,GET and DELETE methods to handle pet data.
+We will use an OpenAPI / Swagger specification of a pet store RESTful service throughout this guide.
+The pet store service have RESTful POST,PUT,GET and DELETE methods to handle pet data.

 &nbsp;
 ![alt text](https://github.com/rosensilva/open-api-based-service/blob/master/images/swagger_diagram.png)